akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--In order to initially set up any Git server, you have to export an existing repository into a new bare repository — a repository that doesn’t contain a working directory.
 This is generally straightforward to do.-->
 <!--In order to clone your repository to create a new bare repository, you run the clone command with the `-\-bare` option.
 By convention, bare repository directories end in `.git`, like so:-->

-Um zunächst einen beliebigen Git Server einzurichten, musst Du ein existierendes Repository in ein neues einfaches Repository exportieren – ein Repository, dass kein Arbeitsverzeichnis enthält.
+Um zunächst einen beliebigen Git-Server einzurichten, musst Du ein existierendes Repository in ein neues einfaches Repository exportieren – ein Repository, dass kein Arbeitsverzeichnis enthält.
 Das ist im Allgemeinen einfach zu erledigen.
 Um zunächst Dein Repository zu klonen, um ein neues einfaches Repository anzulegen, führst Du den Klonen-Befehl mit der `--bare` Option aus.
 Per Konvention haben einfache Repository Verzeichnisse die Endung `.git`, wie hier:

 	$ git clone --bare my_project my_project.git